distillpub/post--multimodal/src/paper.md

 <Svelte component={RegionalDiagram} container={<figure className="fullscreen-diagram" id="region-neuron-diagram" />} />

-Not all region neurons fire on a globe-scale map.
-In particular, neurons which code for smaller countries or regions may not.
+<p>Not all region neurons fire on a globe-scale map.
+In particular, neurons which code for smaller countries or regions (eg. {mref("New York", 357)}) may not.
 This means that visualizing behavior on a global map underrepresents the sheer number of region neurons that exist in CLIP.
 Using the top-activating English words as a heuristic, we estimate around 4% of neurons are regional.<d-footnote>To estimate the fraction of neurons that are regional, we looked at what fraction of each neuron's top-activating words (ie. words it responds to when rastered as images) were explicitly linked to geography, and used this as a heuristic for whether a neuron was regional.
 To do this, we created a list of geographic words consisting of continent / country / province / city names, their corresponding <a href="https://en.wikipedia.org/wiki/List_of_adjectival_and_demonymic_forms_for_countries_and_nations">adjectival and demonymic forms</a>, and currencies. <br /><br /> We found 2.5% (64) of RN50-x4 neurons had geographic words for all of the five maximally activating words.
 This number varied between 2-4% in other CLIP models.
 However, looking only at neurons for which all top five words are explicitly geographic misses many region neurons which respond strongly to words with implicit regional connotations (eg. “hockey” for a Canada neuron, “volkswagen” for a German neuron, “palm” for an equatorial neuron).
 We bucketed neurons by fraction of five most activating words that are geographic, then estimated the fraction of each bucket that were regional.
 With many neurons, the line was quite blurry (should we include polysemantic neurons where one case is regional?
 What about “secondarily regional neurons”?).
-For a relatively conservative definition, this seems to get us about 4%, but with a more liberal one you might get as high as 8%.</d-footnote>
+For a relatively conservative definition, this seems to get us about 4%, but with a more liberal one you might get as high as 8%.</d-footnote></p>

 <p>In addition to pure region neurons, we find that many other neurons seem to be “{geo_ref("secondarily regional", 2)}.”<d-footnote>Some caution is needed in interpreting these neurons as truly regional, rather than spuriously weakly firing for part of a world map.
 Important validations are that they fire for the same region on multiple different maps, and if they respond to words for countries or cities in that region.</d-footnote> These neurons don’t have a region as the primary focus, but have some kind of geographic information baked in, firing weakly for regions on a world map related to them.
 For example, an {geo_ref("entrepreneurship neuron", 2, 1)} that fires for California or a {geo_ref("cold neuron", 2, 4)} that fires for the Arctic.<d-footnote>We also find an {geo_ref("angel neuron", 2, 0)} which responds to “Los Angeles” and California on a map.</d-footnote> Other neurons link concepts to regions of the world in ways that seem Americentric or even racist: an {geo_ref("immigration neuron", 2, 2)} that responds to Latin America, and a {geo_ref("terrorism neuron", 2, 5)} that responds to the Middle East.<d-footnote>We also find that the linear combination of neurons that respond to Russia on a map strongly responds to Pepe the frog, a symbol of white nationalism in the United States allegedly promoted by Russia.
 Our impression is that Russians probably wouldn’t particularly see this as a symbol of Russia, suggesting it is more “Russia as understood by the US.”</d-footnote></p>